edex96/wifi_state/README.md

 ### wifi_state

-`It is used to check if wifi is on or off, on Android.`
+`It is used to check wifi status, enable wifi, or open wifi settings on Android.`

 Before Android Q directly enables wifi<br>
 After Android Q launches wifi settings